tmcgilchrist/capnp-rpc/README.md

 It's almost the same, except that it displays a suitable progress indicator if the connection takes too long.

 ### Pipelining
+Cap'n Proto promises support an additional feature called [pipelining][Cap'n Proto RPC Protocol], the results of an RPC call can be passed as arguments to a new request to the same server.
+Both requests get collapsed into a single request and only a single network round trip is required.

 Let's say the server also offers a logging service, which the client can get from the main echo service: